How to Decided if You Want a Border on Your T-shirt Quilt

 - I am not into "up selling."
 So if I say yes, "your quilt needs a border, I will feel like I may pressure you into buying a more expensive quilt than you might have wanted.

-- How something looks is in the eye of the beholder.
+- Sometimes, how something looks is in the eye of the beholder.
 Some people think that their quilt must have a border, other are just fine without a border.

 - Some border styles can add more to a quilt that other borders style.